Tim-Barton/Tim-Barton.github.io/_drafts/why-we-estimate.md

 Both problems can be solved by the same action - get involved earlier in the planning.
 Hopefully you've heard of the concept of [Shift Left](https://en.wikipedia.org/wiki/Shift-left_testing) where the earlier in the Development cycle testing is considered, the better the final product is.
 The same concept can be applied to Product - the earlier in the Product design cycle a Developer has input, the closer aligned the Product is to current systems capabilities, which in turn makes the Product cheaper.

 "But Tim" I hear you say "I'm just a Developer, isn't it Senior Management's job to deal with that early phase stuff?"
-Well, Yes, but let's be real, for every Senior Manager I've had who understood the systems I was working on I've had 2 or 3 who barely knew how the Product itself worked, let alone the technical systems.
+Well, Yes, but let's be real, for every Senior Manager I've had who understood the systems I've had 2 or 3 who barely knew how the Product itself worked, let alone the technical systems.
 I've even had a Senior Manager who (to the best of my knowledge) has never written a line of code in their life.
 Most of them therefore won't have the knowledge required to influence a decision so it aligns with the current technology capabilities.

 Does this mean I'm telling you to barge into CTO level meetings to make your opinions known?
 No, that's literally the worst thing you can do.
 Focus instead on the fact that for every Chief Marketing Officer with a great idea, there will be a team of Marketing and Product people tasked with seeing it to life - so go make friends with one of them.
 If you can influence them in the early Phases to shape the product in way that works better with your systems, the lower final Estimates mean they'll see the success of working with you and continue to do so.
 You in turn then spend less time arguing over Estimates and more time coding.